-Proposed roading will require local authority Prior Notification (PN) approval.
-This will be submitted following EIA screening approval by Perth and Argyll Conservancy as part of the approvals for Ariogan.
+The proposed roading shown on Map 5.9 will require local authority Prior Notification (PN) approval.
+These will be submitted following EIA screening approval by Perth and Argyll Conservancy as part of the approvals for Ariogan.

 2.9 UKWAS requirements